 And if you don’t think user engagement is tied to the value of your business, think again.
 In 2016, it cost Twitter over $1B in market cap.

 Peter Drucker is famous for saying: “You can’t manage what you don’t measure.”

-If product engagement is an absolute key to success for your software business, then you simply must have a way to measure it.
+If product engagement is an absolute key to success for your software business, then you simply must have a way to measure it, from onboarding to the later stages of the customer lifecycle.
 You aren’t going to be able to improve it unless you do.